Michigan National Guard Joint Leadership Conference

-U.S. Army Maj.
-Steven Hoeksema, Force Integration Readiness Officer, Michigan National Guard, briefs a crowd of service members at the Michigan National Guard Joint Leadership Conference on large-scale combat operations in Detroit, Mich., Aug.
+U.S. service members at the Michigan National Guard Joint Leadership Conference Attended a briefing on large-scale combat operations during Motor City ’24 in Detroit, Mich., Aug.
 25, 2024.
-The briefing covered information about lessons learned by the 1st Battalion, 125th Infantry Regiment in Syria and how to apply those experiences to future planning for a large-scale combat operation.
+The briefing covered information about multiple adversaries of the United States.
 Motor City ’24 is a series of professional development conferences in Detroit constituting a significant investment in the leaders of the Michigan National Guard, and the opportunity to network with military and defense leaders from across the globe.
-(U.S. Army National Guard photo by Sergeant Patrick Mayabb)
+(U.S. Army National Guard video by Sgt.
+Patrick Mayabb and Sgt.
+Israel Conerly)

 |Date Taken: